osandov/drgn/README.rst

 library that can be used to build debugging and introspection tools; see the official `tools <https://github.com/osandov/drgn/tree/main/tools>`_.

-drgn was developed for debugging the Linux kernel (as an alternative to the `crash <https://crash-utility.github.io/>`_ utility), but it can also debug userspace programs written in C. C++ support is in progress.
+drgn was developed at `Meta <https://opensource.fb.com/>`_ for debugging the Linux kernel (as an alternative to the `crash
+<https://crash-utility.github.io/>`_ utility), but it can also debug userspace
+programs written in C. C++ support is in progress.

 .. end-introduction